 Think mom wants to find out that her only daughter is a bride-to-be through social media?
 Yeah, that's a big no-no. As soon as he pops the question and your happy tears have subsided, you're going to want to immediately capture the moment and tell the whole, wide world.
 But take a day (or even an hour) to tell those nearest and dearest to you in-person or over the phone.
 Trust us, your family and friends will be annoyed that they found out about your newly engaged status at the same time as that old co-worker you haven't spoken to in five years did, via an Instagram post.

 Avoid Total Social Media Takeover

-We get it: You're obsessed your new bling (and rightfully so!).
-Right now, it's all you want to see, but that doesn't necessarily go for every single one of your Instagram followers, Facebook friends and Twitter fans...
-Your friends are sure to ooh-and-aww the first time they see it, but clogging everyone's social media feeds 10 pics in a row of your ring is bound to cause an eye-roll.
+We get it: you're obsessed with your new bling (and rightfully so!).
+Right now, it's all you want to see, but that doesn't necessarily go for every single one of your Instagram followers, Facebook friends, and Twitter fans...your friends are sure to ooh-and-ahh the first time they see it, but clogging everyone's social media feeds with 10 pictures in a row of your ring is bound to cause an eye-roll.

 Pamper and Primp (But Within Reason!)